vbakhteev/segmentation_pipeline/readme.md

 #### Add own dataset:
 To implement your own dataset with name `custom` you need to create `data/custom_dataset.py` and implement class `CustomDataset` that inherits from `BaseDataset` and implements all corresponding methods.
-After that you need to put path and name of dataset into config file.
+After that you need to put path and name of dataset into config file. s
+#### Configuration files:
+Hard to document every peace, better to look at some configs at `examples/`

+#### Stages:
+Training is divided into stages where one stage is different from another by different components.
+For example you can change dataset parameters, augmentations, pre and post processing, loss function, optimizer, scheduler, batch_size and others.

 #### Pipelines:
 To add new pipeline (for example, classification) you need to create new file file `pipelines/classifier.py` and implement class `Classifier` that defines training behaviour of models.
 After that in `pipelines/__init__.py` add name2pipeline mapping in `available_pipelines`.

 #### Transforms and Augmentations:
 They are defined in `config.dataset.augmentations` for each experiment.
 All transforms consist of `pre_transforms, padding and post_transforms` in the same order. `augmentations` apply only to training samples. <br>